 - Minor Major Character: Despite being the leader of the most powerful nation in the galaxy, he only has a non-speaking part in the movie.

-- Named After Somebody Famous: His name is clearly a reference to Neville Chamberlain, the British Prime Minister who is stereotyped by popular culture to be a gullible leader who ignored Hitler's aggressive campaign in Europe prior to World War II. note
+- Named After Somebody Famous: His name is clearly a reference to Neville Chamberlain, the British Prime Minister who is unfairly stereotyped by popular culture as a gullible leader who ignored Hitler's aggressive campaign in Europe prior to World War II. note

 - Reasonable Authority Figure: He was willing to hear out Leia's representative at least.
 Unfortunately, she came in too late to save Hosnian Prime or either of their lives from the First Order.

 The senator of Orish, Wartol is one of the few thousand survivors of the Orishen species after they used a chemical weapon to annihilate the Imperials occupying their homeworld.
 After being elected, Wartol was Mon Mothma's opponent in the first race for the Chancellorship of the New Republic.

 - Big Bad Ensemble: While Gallius Rax is the Imperial threat of Empire's End, Wartol is the primary antagonist of the political plotline.

 - Corrupt Politician: He has ties to both Black Sun and the Red Key Raiders and helps them interfere in New Republic politics for his gain.
 He also planted bugs within one of Leia's droids in order to spy on her.

 - From Nobody to Nightmare: He was a simple chemist on Orish before the Imperial occupation.
 It was his expertise that allowed the Orishens to build the chemical bomb that annihilated the Imperial garrison and left their world a wasteland, which left him a hero in his people's eyes.
 That status made him a natural selection to become their senator, and thus turn into a major thorn in the side of Mon Mothma.